 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 19 - 21) provide information about the activities of the District as a whole and present a longer-term view of the District's finances.
+The Statement of Net Position and the Statement of Activities provide information about the activities of the District as a whole and present a longer-term view of the District's finances.

-Fund financial statements begin on page 22.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the District's operation in more detail than the government-wide statements by providing information about the District's most significant funds.